svetoch-dev/rod/docs/design/tf-module-structure.md

 }
 ```

-2. Based on `var.cloud.name` a specific cloud module will be chosen
+2. Based on `var.cloud.name` a specific cloud module is chosen

 ```
 ...